GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 164.26
 ```

-Assignment operator is a combination of an arithmetic and an assignment symbol `=`, making numerical calculation code to be written more concisely.
+Assignment operators are a combination of an arithmetic and an assignment symbol `=`, making numerical calculation code to be written more concisely.

 | OPERATOR | EXAMPLE  | EQUIVALENT                                                |
 |:--------:|----------|-----------------------------------------------------------|